EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: The method used to create a decoy database is specified
 Category: Bronze
-Description: During the peptide identication step, commonly the search engine use a decoy database to statistically access the queality of the peptide identifications.
+Description: During the peptide identification step, the search engine use a decoy database to statistically access the queality of the peptide identifications.
 Multiple methods are available to generate the decoy databases (e.g reverse, random, etc).
 We recommended to mention the stategy use to genrate the decoy database in the main manuscript.
 Fields: Proteomics, ProteoGenomics

 Name: If a custom (ie. non-publicly available) database was used, this database is deposited in the public repository or submitted as supplementary data